LucasBiazi/Install_FNV_Under_Linux_2021/README.md

 ## New Vegas Script Extender
 What it is and why to use it: http://nvse.silverlock.org/

 Download the stable version using the link above.
-Again, go to the directory that you downloaded the file and extract it with p7zip:
+Again, go to the directory that you downloaded the file and extract it with p7zip (if it asks you about replacing any archive, just hit **N**):

 `7z e nvse_5_1_beta4.7z` # Extracting the files